-ABRs are useful and reliable tool for hearing screening.
-To get the clearest possible responses, you'll need to record using high fidelity equipment in a quiet environment.
+ABRs are a useful and reliable tool for hearing screening.
+To get the clearest possible responses, you will need to record using high fidelity equipment in a quiet environment.
 The subject must be anesthetized and kept warm to prevent movement or stress from affecting the response.
 Recordings should be performed in a shielded enclosure that has been set-up to minimize noise interferences.

-The TDT system for ABR recording is designed to minimize noise at every step, beginning with an optically isolated, battery operated preamplifier that digitizes responses right in the enclosure.
+The TDT system for ABR recording is designed to minimize noise at every step, beginning with an optically isolated, battery powered Medusa4Z preamplifier.
+This device digitizes the biologic responses right in the enclosure.
 The processor (RZ6) brings together stimulus production and data collection on a single device and a single clock for precise timing.
 The system software for experiment control and data visualization is PC based and is more flexible than clinical systems while still easy to use.